fieldtrip/website/development/realtime/scratchpad.md

-Because TMSi frontend continuously samples all the channels, including the event channels, we suggest that an atomic put_dat and put_evt be made, in which in one call all data received from the frontend is stored in the Fieldtrip buffer.
+Because TMSi frontend continuously samples all the channels, including the event channels, we suggest that an atomic put_dat and put_evt be made, in which in one call all data received from the frontend is stored in the FieldTrip buffer.

 The proposed sequence of always first write events and then samples makes sense